Cassava: Simple facts, Uses You Want To Know

 cassava

-the crop is grown worldwide in tropical and subtropical regions,
+The crop is grown worldwide in tropical and subtropical regions,

 it’s a perennial woody plant with edible roots.